ayonli/type-guard/README.md

 ## Extends JavaScript Basic Type Constructors

-Type-Guard does not introduce new keywords or schema for type checking, instead, it extends the ability of general type constructors like `String`, `Number`, `Boolean`, etc. for type constrains.
-All schema-like definitions are just plain objects, which can be reused any where, and even *inherited* (with spread syntax).
+Type-Guard adds a set of keywords to the general type constructors like `String`, `Number`, `Boolean`, etc. for type constraints, and all schema-like definitions are plain objects, which can be reused any where, and even *inherited* (with spread syntax).

-By importing Type-Guard, the program will extends these type constructors with various properties and methods for type constrains.

 ### Core Types